angzhou/char_img_gen/README.md

 # char-img-gen

-Experiment to generate images from font files.
+Generate images from font files.

-The images that are generated are used in CNN training.
+The images that are generated are useful in machine learning training for image applications.

-These categories of characters will be used:
+These categories of characters are used:

 1. simplified Chinese (selected)
 1. Hànyǔ Pīnyīn vowels with tone marks - diacritics